stembrino/clipboard-curl-cookie/README.md

 ## Contributing

 Contributions are welcome!
-If you have suggestions for improvements or want to report a bug, please create an [issue](https://github.com/stembrino/clipboard-curl-cookie/issues) or submit a pull request.
+If you have suggestions for improvement or want to report a bug, please create an [issue](https://github.com/stembrino/clipboard-curl-cookie/issues) or submit a pull request.

 ## 📷